Nossa Senhora da Graça incident: Aftermath

 Soutomaior had first justified Portuguese suppression of the incident in Macau, then demanded from the shogunate compensation for all damages caused by the sinking of Nossa Senhora da Graça and the dismissal of Hasegawa, but the latter demands were rejected.
 Finally, blame for the incident was placed squarely on the dead André Pessoa for refusing to surrender when asked.
 Ieyasu permitted the "great ship" to come to Nagasaki as before.
 After another trip to the court of Ieyasu in 1612 to clear up the terms of trade, the São Felipe e Santiago became the first Portuguese carrack to trade in Nagasaki after the two-year hiatus.

 Nevertheless, Pessoa's resistance ultimately harmed Portuguese trade and missionary activities since it reaffirmed that the Portuguese were a troublesome people in the eyes of the Tokugawa shogunate.
 The Nossa Senhora da Graça incident made Ieyasu and his successors move away from their earlier toleration of the Portuguese in favor of the Dutch.
-In 1639, the Portuguese were expelled from Japan as the Dutch, resettled to Nagasaki, became the only European presence allowed in Japan during the shogunate's enforcement of their isolationist sakoku policy.
+In 1639, the Portuguese were expelled from Japan and the Dutch were segregated to the artificial island of Dejima, during the shogunate's enforcement of their isolationist sakoku policy.

 For Arima's part in sinking the Nossa Senhora da Graça, Ieyasu not only rewarded Arima Harunobu with a prized sword but also presented his granddaughter Kunihime (国姫) as a wife for Harunobu's son Naozumi.
 Harunobu felt that his efforts during the Nossa Senhora da Graça incident warranted further rewards – namely the return of territory in Hizen that was taken from the Arima during the Sengoku period.
 To this end, Harunobu approached and bribed Okamoto Daihachi, a Christian aide to Honda Masazumi.
 This led to the Okamoto Daihachi incident, in which the corruption case was discovered and caused Harunobu to be exiled in 1612 and executed the following year.